Baux-de-Provence, Provence: tourism & sightseeing

 Visit Baux-de-Provence (Provence, France)

-Baux-de-Provence is a village 20 kilometres south of Avignon in Provence and within the Regional Natural Park of the Alpilles.
+Les Baux-de-Provence is a village 20 kilometres south of Avignon in Provence and within the Regional Natural Park of the Alpilles.
 Said to be the most visited village in France, apparently two million visitors a year crowd on to the streets of Baux-de-Provence.
-It is listed as a 'most beautiful villages of France', which will come as no surprise if you have ever visited and certainly deserves the accolade.
+It is listed among the 'most beautiful villages of France', which will come as no surprise if you have ever visited and certainly deserves the accolade.

 The village has a long and colourful history, with traces of occupation dating back some 8000 years.
 Little is known of the prehistoric occupation but in more recent centuries Baux was the scene of many troubles during the Middle Ages, resulting in Cardinal Richelieu ordering that the castle be demolished as a punishment for harbouring protestant insurgents.